SoftwareAG/cumulocity-cypress-starter-kit/README.md

 ```

 In order to run tests, you either need to connect to a remote server already running the UI to test, or start a local server.
-In this example we want to test locally, so we run:
+In this example we want to test locally, so change the targeted server in the start script of the package.json to the tenant you like.
+Then run:
 ```
 npm run start
 ```